gatsbyjs/gatsby/docs/docs/data-storage-redux.md

 - **[Pages](/docs/gatsby-internals-terminology/#page)** - A `Map` of page paths to page objects.
 Objects made via [Page Creation](/docs/page-creation) contain information needed to render a page such as component file path, page query and context.
 - **[Components](/docs/gatsby-internals-terminology/#component)** - A `Map` of component file paths to page objects.
 - **[Static Query Components](/docs/static-vs-normal-queries/#keeping-track-of-site-queries-during-build-in-redux-stores)** - A `Map` of any components detected with a [static query](/docs/how-to/querying-data/static-query/).
-- **Jobs** - Long-running and CPU-intensive processes, generally started as a side-effect to a GraphQL query.
+- **Jobs** - Long-running and CPU-intensive processes, generally started as a side effect to a GraphQL query.
 Gatsby doesn’t finish its process until all jobs are ended.
 - **webpack** - Config for the [webpack](/docs/webpack-and-ssr/) bundler which handles code optimization and splitting of delivered JavaScript bundles.

 The Gatsby [Redux index file](https://github.com/gatsbyjs/gatsby/tree/master/packages/gatsby/src/redux/index.ts) has two key exports, `store` and `emitter`.
 Throughout the bootstrap and build phases, `store` is used to get the current state and dispatch actions, while `emitter` is used to register listeners for particular actions.
 The store is also made available to Gatsby users through the [Node APIs](/docs/reference/config-files/gatsby-node/).